bmun/huxley/docs/setup/OSX.md

     $ python manage.py collectstatic --noinput

 If you run into an error here run `ulimit -n 512`.
+This will increase the number of files the process running Huxley will be allowed to open.

 Lastly, spin up a development server so you can access Huxley at `localhost:8000`: